MOULYASRIRANGAM/UNP-PROJECT-POWERBI-HR-ATTRITION/README.md

 # UNP-Project_BI-with-Power-BI_HR DATA
-Completed this project as part of my BI with PowerBI course with United Network of ;Professionals(UNP)
+Completed this project as part of my BI with PowerBI course with United Network of Professionals(UNP)

 Key highlights: